stevearc/conform.nvim/README.md

   log_level = vim.log.levels.ERROR,
   -- Conform will notify you when a formatter errors notify_on_error = true,
-  -- Define custom formatters here formatters = {
+  -- Custom formatters and changes to built-in formatters formatters = {
     my_formatter = {
-      -- This can be a string or a function that returns a string command = "my_cmd",
+      -- This can be a string or a function that returns a string.
+      -- When defining a new formatter, this is the only field that is *required* command = "my_cmd",
-      -- OPTIONAL - all fields below this are optional -- A list of strings, or a function that returns a list of strings -- Return a single string instead to run the command in a shell args = { "--stdin-from-filename", "$FILENAME" },
+      -- A list of strings, or a function that returns a list of strings -- Return a single string instead of a list to run the command in a shell args = { "--stdin-from-filename", "$FILENAME" },
       -- If the formatter supports range formatting, create the range arguments here range_args = function(ctx)